MandaKausthubh/VR_Assignment1_MandaKausthubh_IMT2022027/VR_Project1_MandaKausthubh_IMT2022027_SubhamAgarwal_IMT2022110_IshanJha_IMT2022562/README.md

 ![Results of using SGD for CNNs](./pictures/SGD_e-2_32.png)
 ### Result for using RMSProp
 ![Results of using RMSProp for CNNs](./pictures/RMSProp_e-2_32.png)

+Please note that similar tests couldn't be carried out for UNet because of the extensive training time.
+(5-6 hours on M4 Pro Macbook using MPS).

 ## How to Use